DeepSOIC/Part-o-magic/README.md

 # Part-o-magic
 PoM is an experimental add-on module for FreeCAD v0.17.
 (It won't work with FC v0.16.)

 The goal is to experiment with UI and ways to bring assembly infrastructure into the whole FreeCAD.
-Saw that new PartDesign things called Part and Body?
+Sure you have seen that new PartDesign things called Part and Body.
 The aim of Part-o-magic is to bring similar things to every workbench in FreeCAD, and make working with them more convenient.

 With Part-o-magic, organizing a multi-part project (i.e. an assembly) is much easier.